InConsult is proud to promote International Fraud Awareness Week 2017 which runs from the 12-18th November 2017.

 Want to achieve best practice?
 Schedule an independent review of your Fraud Management Framework every 3-5 years.

 Which areas in your organisation are most exposed to fraud?

 We suggest reviewing your risk register/ risk profiles and your incident register during International Fraud Awareness Week and scheduling some fraud risk assessment workshops for locations and business processes where risks are high.

 3. CONDUCT A CRISIS MANAGEMENT EXERCISE INVOLVING A MAJOR FRAUD EVENT

 If a major fraud is discovered in your organisation, it is likely that the crisis management team will be invoked.
 How well are you prepared?
 How will you handle the crisis?
 What will you say to the media?
 For something a little different, why not plan a surprise crisis management desk top exercise during International Fraud Awareness Week.

 4. SCHEDULE FRAUD AWARENESS TRAINING

-InConsult offers a public training course, Fraud and Corruption Awareness.
+InConsult offers in-house Fraud and Corruption Awareness training.
 The course is designed to help managers and staff understand the types of fraud and corruption risks, identify the early warning signs of potential fraud and develop strategies for designing effective internal controls.
-To book your place, click here.
+Contact us to discuss your specific training needs.

 5. STAY INFORMED – READ AND CIRCULATE RELEVANT PUBLICATIONS TO STAFF